 The Migration Agency will offer you temporary accommodation while you are waiting for a decision on your asylum application.
 The Migration Agency will pay for your accommodation if you have no money.

-If you need the Migration Agency's help to find accommodation, you are not entitled to choose where to live.
-You have to be prepared to move to a location where there is vacant accommodation.
-You may also have to move to another accommodation centre during the time you are waiting for a decision on your application.
+If you stay in the temporary accommodation offered by the Migration Agency, you cannot choose where you are going to stay.
+You have to be prepared to move to a place where accommodation is available.
+It is also possible that you will have to move to another accommodation centre while you are waiting for a decision on your asylum application.

 If you are offered accommodation, the place offered applies only to you.
 Accommodation is often in a flat that is shared with others.
 If you arrived in Sweden with your family, you and your family will always be given your own room together.
 If you are single, you will be sharing a room with others of the same sex.

-If you don't want to live in a Migration Agency accommodation centre, you can find your own accommodation.
+If you don't want to stay in a Migration Agency accommodation centre you can find your own accommodation.
 Many asylum seekers choose to stay with friends or relatives while they wait for a decision on their application.
 If you choose to arrange your own accommodation you have to pay any costs for it yourself.

 If you arrange your own accommodation you have to inform the Migration Agency of your address, so that they can contact you.
 If you are staying in your own accommodation when you are granted a residence permit, you will not be eligible for help from the Migration Agency with settling in a municipality.

 Staying in certain residential areas may affect your right to a daily allowance

 Certain residential areas can have an influence on your right to an allowance and benefit.
 If you move to one of these residential areas you may lose your right to a daily allowance and a special benefit.
 You can also lose you right to a daily allowance and a special benefit if you state a different address, such as a post office box address, than the one where you are actually living.

 Municipalities in Sweden